GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts